A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error: Evaluation

 \section{Evaluation}

-This section compares our method with two state-of-the-art error-bounded lossy compressors, SZ3~\cite{liang2022sz3} and ZFP~\cite{lindstrom2014fixed}, on several metrics.
+This section compares our method with two state-of-the-art error-bounded lossy compressors, SZ3~\cite{liang2022sz3} and ZFP~\cite{lindstrom2014fixed}.
+Note that SZ3 and ZFP are not originally designed for unstructured mesh data, and it is nontrivial to reorganize unstructured grid data into regular stencils (e.g., $4\times4\times4$ blocks used in ZFP) while keeping a high level of spatial coherence.
+The comparison aims to demonstrate how compression ratios and quality could significantly improve if spatial coherence were considered in our design.
+Specifically, in our experiments, we treat nodal data as a 1D array directly from flattening the nodal values with their original in-memory ordering.
+In addition to our baseline comparison in~\mbox{\Cref{sec:baseline}}, we further evaluate our method over a time-varying multivariate data (\mbox{\Cref{sec:timevarying}}) and demonstrate an ablation study in~\mbox{\Cref{sec:ablation}}, which compares the proposed method with SZ/ZFP when data is re-ordered by different traversal orders.
 We prototype our compression and decompression algorithms using Python with no parallelization technology.
 All experiments are based on a 2021 MacBook Pro with an Apple M1 CPU and 64 GB main memory.

 The specifications of our benchmark datasets are shown in~\Cref{tab:datasets}.
 The synthetic data represents two Gaussian blobs with phase difference $\pi$ rotating around the center of a circular field.
 The MPAS-O data are generated by the E3SM climate simulation~\cite{e3sm}.
-Mesh nodes in MPAS-O all have 3D coordinates, but are located around earth's surface and meshed by 2-polytopes, and thus is interpreted as 2.5D.
+Mesh nodes in MPAS-O all have 3D coordinates but are located around the earth's surface and meshed by 2-polytopes, and thus are interpreted as 2.5D.
 MPAS-O has Voronoi mesh with hexagons and pentagons originally; we take its dual graph and derive a triangular mesh.
 Both LES-small and LES-large are from a large eddy simulation.
 VFEM and CAR are publicly available CFD datasets~\cite{cfd}.

-We evaluate our methods with four aspects: \begin{itemize} \item Size metrics vs. $\xi$~{(\%)}: compression ratio vs. $\xi$~{(\%)}, where $\xi$~{(\%)} is normalized $\xi$ in percentage scale by the range of original value.
-Bit rate is inversely proportional to compression ratio so we omit results of bit rate vs. $\xi$~{(\%)}; \item Error metrics vs. $\xi$~{(\%)}: NRMSE and CNRMSE vs. $\xi$~{(\%)}; \item \textit{Rate-distortion} (i.e., error metrics vs. bit rate): PSNR and CPSNR vs. BR; \item Time metrics vs. $\xi$~{(\%)}: running times of compression and decompression vs. $\xi$~{(\%)}. \end{itemize}
+We evaluate our methods with four aspects: (1) size metrics vs. $\xi$~{(\%)}: compression ratio vs. $\xi$~{(\%)}, where $\xi$~{(\%)} is normalized $\xi$ in percentage scale by the range of original value.
+Bit rate is inversely proportional to compression ratio so we omit results of bit rate vs. $\xi$~{(\%)}; (2) error metrics vs. $\xi$~{(\%)}: NRMSE and CNRMSE vs. $\xi$~{(\%)}; (3) \textit{Rate-distortion} (i.e., error metrics vs. bit rate): PSNR and CPSNR vs. BR; (4) Time metrics vs. $\xi$~{(\%)}: running times of compression and decompression vs. $\xi$~{(\%)}.